hbr/albatross/README.md

     alba compile

-A minimal version of the basic library is in `albatross/library/alba.base.minimal`.
-You can compile it in the same manner as the basic library.
+Set the environment variable `ALBA_LIB_PATH` to `path/to/albatross/library` (e.g. in the bash shell `export ALBA_LIB_PATH=/path/to/albatross/library`) and the compiler will find the libraries automatically.

-If you set the environment variable `ALBA_LIB_PATH` to `path/to/albatross/library` (e.g. in the bash shell `export ALBA_LIB_PATH=/path/to/albatross/library`) then the compiler will find the libraries automatically.
+For the emacs editor there is an albatross mode which does syntax highlighting.
+The file `albatross-mode.el` can be found in the directory `misc`.
+The file contains instructions to activate the mode in emacs.